Final report for LNE22-448R

 Cost Comparison

-The Rockport array was installed in 2021, making the 2022 crop year in this field still a recovery season and therefore the crop was not harvested.
-The revenue made from the solar panels is not yet available.
-This field will be harvested in 2024 which will allow us to complete our budget analysis.
+The Rockport array was installed in 2021, making the 2022 crop year in this field still a recovery season but the farmer decided not to harvest this field because of the difficulty in getting underneath panels with a hand crew or walk-behind harvester.
+The revenue made from the solar panels was never disclosed to us, unfortunately.
 A cost comparison before and after solar was begun given the limited data available thus far.
 A one-on-one interview with the farmer who manages the Rockport solar-blueberry site was completed by going through costs with the farmer.
 We used a calculator made in Microsoft Excel to determine annual return, revenue per acre, and total cost per acre.
+See factsheet for dollar amounts.

 Environmental Conditions (Soil, Air, Sunlight)